-Students interested in transfer programs need to check with the local community college prior to enrollment to ensure such a transfer policy exists.
-It is also a good idea to check with the four-year institution prior to beginning any college coursework, so that classes chosen at the community college level will directly apply to the four-year degree.
+Students interested in transfer programs must check with the local community college before enrollment to ensure such a transfer policy exists.
+It is also a good idea to check with the four-year institution before beginning any college coursework so that classes chosen at the community college level will directly apply to the four-year degree.
 These transfer agreements are becoming more common and often involve multiple schools throughout the state to provide students with plenty of good academic choices close to home.

 Go to School Online

 Online classes can be a convenient option for many students – as long as they are prepared for the technical requirements of the class.
-Most online courses will have specific requirements in terms of computer and network capabilities.
+Most online courses will have specific computer and network capabilities requirements.
 You may be required to update your system or add accessories like a microphone to take full part in the online option.
-Check requirements for online classes before you enroll to ensure you are ready to roll on the first day of classes.
+Check online class requirements before enrolling to ensure you are ready to roll on the first day of classes.

 Some students also find that the online environment makes it more challenging to commit to assignments and stick with the coursework.
 You must determine whether you are the type of student who can work well independently before you attempt the online option.
 If you are a person that craves social interaction and requires the presence of an instructor to remain on task, you may find the classroom environment, or even a hybrid option, is better suited to your temperament.

 Explore Hybrid Options

 Another option for busy college students is a hybrid program combining online coursework and classroom instruction.
 According to the website for Northwestern Michigan College, this arrangement offers students the flexibility of online learning with the benefit of personal interaction in the classroom.
 This can be a particularly helpful option for training that requires hands-on experience, such as teaching or health care degree programs.
 Many hybrid programs offer at least half of the coursework online.